Ton Kort

 One of those steps was to increase interconnection in the neighborhood.
 "With help from the 'Love and Sorrow Budget,' around Christmas in 3 streets we were able to give people a small gift.
 A plant, card, bow and chocolate as a gift.
 Together with volunteers we handed out 150 of them at the door.
 That made a lot of happy faces and a good feeling."

 Besides his volunteer work in the Bergenbuurt residents' committee, he is also active in other matters.
 For example, he is an advisor to the working group on energy transition of Vidomes.
-Is energy coach and is one of the participants in the Citizens' Consultation on waste collection.
-And in 2025 Vidomes will start the pilot project in the Bergen neighborhood.
+He is also an energy coach and is one of the participants in the Citizens' Consultation on waste collection.
+In 2025 Vidomes will start the pilot project in the Bergen neighborhood.
 Ton will continue to be involved in this as well.